khangaerospace/Training/README.md

 This repository is to teach students about technologies such as coding using different programming languages, version control using Github, and programming algorithms.
 The development and maintenance is sponsored by [Khang Nguyen](https://khangnguyen.netlify.app/).

+You can see the contribution of each students.

 ## Contact Information

 For more information contact ngkhang.v@gmail.com